MaterializeInc/materialize/doc/developer/guide-changes.md

 small, must be submitted as a pull request, and that pull request must pass a battery of automated tests before it merges.

-Any substantial PR must additionally be reviewed by one or more engineers who are familiar with the areas of the codebase that are touched in the PR.
-The goals of code review are threefold:
+All PRs must be reviewed by one or more employees who are familiar with the areas of the codebase that are touched in the PR.
+The goals of code review are
+threefold:

 1. To ensure the health of the codebase improves over time.